HawxChen/CloudComputing/README.md

   - PostgreSQL
   - MapReduce

-- In the near future, it will contain virtualization, container techniques and clouding OS implementation.
+- Soon, it will contain virtualization, container techniques and clouding OS implementation.